mathewlowry/myhub-gpt/Co-creating your physical event with your online community.md

 	* means you're **helping set the agenda** of the event
 	*  increases your **visibility.**
 * the online discussions before the event
-	* also increase your visibility
+	* also raises your visibility and develops your network
 	* help you discover the people you should meet in the limited time you have available on the day, and make them want to meet you.

 ### Benefits for Organisers